-Donald S. Moss is a director of the Wells REIT and Wells REIT II.
+Donald S. Moss is a director of Wells REIT and Wells REIT II and a trustee of the Wells Family of Real Estate Funds.
 He was employed by Avon Products, Inc. from 1957 until his retirement in 1986.
 While at Avon, Mr. Moss served in a number of key positions, including Vice President and Controller from 1973 to 1976, Group Vice President of Operations-Worldwide from 1976 to 1979, Group Vice President of Sales-Worldwide from 1979 to 1980, Senior Vice President-International from 1980 to 1983 and Group Vice President-Human Resources and Administration from 1983 until his retirement in 1986.
 Mr. Moss was also a member of the board of directors of Avon Canada, Avon Japan, Avon Thailand, and Avon Malaysia from 1980-1983.